camelccc/WacomUD-python/README.md

 Edit the button assignment to the buttons on your tablet.
 In particular modify the ABS REL to the last 2 buttons on your tablet, no 31 and 32 is for the 12x18" inch tablet

+By default, the first 6 tablet buttons are set to control the mapping of the tablet to the desktop.